gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Merge `CppSourceSet.lib()` and `CppSourceSet.dependency()`.
 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.

+## Story: Variant aware dependency resolution

+Depends on a number of stories in [dependency-resolution.md](dependency-resolution.md).
+The plan is roughly:

+- Dependency resolution is based on resolving a graph of components.
+- Model native components as a `SoftwareComponent`.
+- Model dependencies on native components as a dependency declaration.
+- Introduce a way to create a set of dependency declarations, and a way to resolve a set to a graph of components.
+- Allow a the native language plugins to provide the rules for selecting the dependencies and artifacts for a native component.
+- Replace `DependentSourceSet.libs` and `dependency` with a set of dependency declarations.
+- Replace `LibraryResolver` and `NativeDependencySet` with the above.

 ## Story: Simplify configuration of a binary based on its properties